Tourist Information Center

 Andreiko’s School

 The house was built before 1870 and was included as part of its owner’s testament together with a vineyard and a garden for the maintenance of the first school for girls in Bulgaria.
-It has existed there for 20 years until 1890.
+It has been there for 20 years until 1890.
 The people of Shumen named the school after the donor Andrey Rankov.
-Nowadays it is The Home of the Teacher.
+People of Shumen call it the Teacher’s House.

 68, Simeon Veliki Blvd